grafana/grafana/docs/sources/administration/provisioning/index.md

   - name: Graphite
     orgId: 1

-# Mark provisioned datasources for deletion if they are no longer in a provisioning file.
+# Mark provisioned data sources for deletion if they are no longer in a provisioning file.
-# It takes no effect if datasources are already listed in the deleteDatasources section.
+# It takes no effect if data sources are already listed in the deleteDatasources section.
 prune: true

 # List of data sources to insert/update depending on what's